jclry1/An-Gairdin---MS1/README.md

 ## Main Issues Overcome
 There have been lots of msall issues that were reolved quickly by checking the Bootstrap documentation or a quick Google search.
 More persistent problems which took some time to remedy were:
-#### Bootstrap Card Footers
+#### Bootstrap Card Lengths and Footer Alignment
-Problems getting the footers in the boostrap cards (card-deck) to align.
+I had problems getting the footers in the boostrap cards (card-deck) to align.
 Tried several options from stackoverflow and elsewhere but none seemed to work.
 Best solution I've found so far was this:
 In the card-body div (Bootstrap) add a new div below the title to contain the paragraph content.
 Call this .card-content.
 Set the parent card-body to be:
 .card-body{
     display: flex;